-What is learning and what’s the best way to learn?
-Observing the appropriate learning principles can make an experience or a learning event value adding.
+What’s the best way to learn?
+Observing these learning principles can make learning events and experiences value adding.

 Am I cool?
 Nope!
 The only better choice is learn from this incident than beat my self.

-From this unfortunate experience, allow me to share the learning principles observed by Jesus – workplace learning facilitators, life coach and HR practitioners can relate to this.
+From this unfortunate experience, allow me to share the learning principles observed by Jesus – workplace learning facilitators, mentors and life coaches can relate to this.

 What is learning and what’s the best way to learn?
 Is acquiring knowledge enough or application of what we learned (wisdom) is equally important?